“Take us to the Equator, please,” Dan asked our taxi driver as we threw our bags in the trunk.

 Real Equator Line #1: Calacalí

-Seven kilometers up the road we entered a small, nondescript hamlet and stopped at its small town square.
+Seven kilometers up the road, we entered a random, nondescript hamlet.
+Our driver stopped at its small town square.
 “Welcome to Calacalí,” he said.
 “This is the real Equator monument.”

 There, in the middle of the square, stood a short, grafitti-covered obelisk, topped with a stone globe.